jmcolella/job_queue_project/README.md

 3. How is the code organized?
 Does the code have good style? (naming, imports, comments, convention of the language, etc)

-4. What is the run time complexity of your algorithm?
+4. Discuss the run time complexity of your algorithm.

 5. Please don't implement: What other heuristics can you think of to approximate the optimal solution(s)?
 How would they compare with your implementation?